c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 ## Base64 and hex data literals

-Base64 literals are strings prefixed with `b64` to containing [Base64 encoded](https://en.wikipedia.org/wiki/Base64) data, which
+Base64 literals are strings prefixed with `b64` containing [Base64 encoded](https://en.wikipedia.org/wiki/Base64) data, which
 is converted into a char array at compile time: